sp-cristiano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 find . -type f -name "*.js" -delete Command will delete all the regular files with a .js extension.\n

 find . mindepth 1 -type d | wc -l Command will count the number of directories and sub-directories in the current directory. \n

+ls -t | head Command display the 10 newest files in the current directory.\n